 - The Health Benefits and Risks of Folic Acid Fortification of Food: A report of the Office of the Prime Minister’s Chief Science Advisor and the Royal Society Te Apārangi (pdf, 3.6 MB).

 Can we increase folate intake?

 Folate is found naturally in green leafy vegetables (such as spinach and broccoli), citrus fruits and juices, wholemeal bread and legumes.
 Animal liver is also a rich source of folate.
-However, it is difficult to get enough folate from natural sources to reduce the risk of a NTD affected pregnancy as natural folate is not so easily absorbed as a folic acid supplement.
+However, it is difficult to get enough folate from natural sources to reduce the risk of a NTD affected pregnancy.

 What do other countries do?